The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 By the end of this lesson, you should be able to answer these questions:

+1. In SQL, why would a developer use a JOIN clause?
-1. What does `INNER JOIN` do?
+2. What does `INNER JOIN` do?
 What rows does it include, and what does it exclude?
-2. What is the difference between `INNER JOIN` and `LEFT JOIN`?
+3. What is the difference between `INNER JOIN` and `LEFT JOIN`?
 When do you use each?
-3. How do you use `GROUP BY` in a JOIN query?
+4. How do you use `GROUP BY` in a JOIN query?
 Why do you only need to `GROUP BY` the primary key in Postgres?
-4. What is a many-to-many relationship?
+5. What is a many-to-many relationship?
 How do you query one using an association table?

 ## Key Concepts